andreabac3/alwaysRun/README.md

 # alwaysRun
 Python script for launch in daemon way, software that must always remain running, such as web servers.<br/>
-alwaysRun will take care of creating logs, handling the error and resuming the execution of your software.<br/>
+AlwaysRun will take care of creating logs, handling the error and resuming the execution of your software.<br/>

 How to use<br/>